ByronBingham/mediaDB/README.md

 ### API

 The API uses one config file, and it must be initialized before running in Docker.
 A template config file can be found in `database/db_config_Template.json`.
 Fill out this template, and rename it to `db_config.json`.
 Documentation of this config file can be found in `docs/db_config_schema.html`.
 This is the same `db_config.json` that the database uses to create its tables.
+The API also uses a SSL cert; see the Web UI section below for instruction on making the cert.

 ### Web UI